rajurraju400/iptcncp/docs/hubcluster-installation.md

 ##### Structure of directory

-Create a folder where the install-config.yaml and the agent-config.yaml can be stored.
+Create a folder where the `install-config.yaml` and the `agent-config.yaml` can be stored.

 In this folder create a folder called OpenShift.
 Put the extra manifests there.
-If the openshift-install is started, then these files will be deleted automatically and the authentication data will be there only, so it is suggested to create a backup of this folder.
+If the `openshift-install` is started, then these files will be deleted automatically and the authentication data will be there only, so it is `suggested to create a backup of this folder`.

-Example:
+`Example:`

 ```